-Miller Stern Lawyers – 410-Law-Firm is currently investigating clients of Wells Fargo Advisors who are victims of, and suffered damages and losses, due to the failure to supervise Charles Frieda and Charles Lynch.
+Miller Stern Lawyers – 410-Law-Firm is currently investigating clients of Wells Fargo Advisors who are victims of, and suffered damages and losses, due to the failure to supervise.
 It has been reported that Wells Fargo Advisors has agreed to pay more than $550,000 in fines and restitution for failing to follow up on warnings it received about two now-barred California brokers who piled their customers into speculative energy stocks, according to FINRA.
 Miller Stern Lawyers recently won a $1.5 Million award against Stifel for similar actions of piling their customers into biotechnology and health care stocks.

 According to FINRA, the firm failed to investigate trading across customer accounts managed by the brokers.
 Red flags were raised about overconcentration in the accounts of four customers in a single, low-priced energy stock (ranging from 35.2% to 87.0%), according to a consent letter signed on Thursday by Wells Fargo Advisors CEO Jim Hays.

-Wells, which fired Lynch in May 2016 and Frieda 16 months later, has already paid 67 customers $9.7 million for their losses in the four stocks.
+Wells, which the advisors, has already paid 67 customers $9.7 million for their losses in the four stocks.
 (Finra barred them in December 2017.)
 But Wells agreed this week to compensate three other customers almost $201,500, and accept a censure and fine of $350,000, according to the agreement.

 Wells’s written supervisory procedures required it not only to review other customers’ portfolios following the alerts about the four accounts, but to consider client contact and to check whether the brokers documented suitability of client portfolios, according to FINRA documents.